How Long Do You Have to Contact a Lawyer After an Accident?

 Some states have “discovery rules” that extend deadlines if injuries aren’t immediately apparent.
 Others have shorter deadlines for specific situations, like claims against government entities.
 For comprehensive state-specific legal information, the Administrative Office of the U.S. Courts provides resources about federal court procedures and deadlines.

 Don’t wait to contact a lawyer after an accident.
 Even if you’re unsure about pursuing legal action, an initial consultation can clarify your options and deadlines.
-Most personal injury attorneys offer free consultations and work on contingency fees, meaning you pay nothing unless they win your case.
-Contact our experienced accident attorney today to ensure you don’t miss critical deadlines that could cost you compensation.
+Many personal injury attorneys offer free consultations and work on contingency fees, meaning you only pay if you receive compensation for your case.
+Contact our experienced accident attorney today to discuss your legal options and avoid missing critical deadlines.

 Frequently Asked Questions